-The Division of Atomic Physics at the Faculty of Engineering (LTH), Lund University, Sweden has a staff of over 40 researchers including guest researchers and graduate students.
+The Division of Atomic Physics at the Faculty of Engineering (LTH), Lund University, Sweden has a staff of over 50 researchers including guest researchers and graduate students.
 The research at the division is mainly based on the use of lasers, ranging from diode lasers to terawatt lasers at the High-Power Laser Facility.
-Some areas of research are: basic atomic physics including interactions between intense laser-fields and matter and VUV/XUV laser spectroscopy, quantum electronics, quantum optics and solid state spectroscopy, applied molecular spectroscopy, laser applications in medicine and biology, and industrial applications.
+Some areas of research are: fundamental atomic and molecular physics including interactions between intense laser-fields and matter and VUV/XUV laser spectroscopy, quantum electronics, quantum optics and solid state spectroscopy, applied molecular spectroscopy, laser applications in medicine and biology, and industrial applications.

 The Royal Physiographic Society of Lund, has decided to award Dr. Anders Persson (Atomic Physics, Lund University) the 2023 Royal Physiographic Society Prize to Technical Staff that has in a significant way contributed to research activities at Lund University or at the Swedish University of Agricultural Sciences.

 The very, very, very long list of people who got help to succeed with their scientific endeavours are greatful to Anders and are happy and proud that his efforts were recoginized.